ZenetHost/hosting-templates/readme.md

 # **Zenet templates**
 ### this is set of templates made for zenet.host
 ### of course you can use it outside of zenet.
+## Keep in mind this template is deprecated
 # contributing
 ### if you want to contribute, just make a pull request